Volume Two

 [[[ Understood. ]]]

-She had the remaining group, the rescue group, head downstairs using the shortest possible route that wouldn't encounter any monsters.
+She had the remaining group, the transport team, head downstairs using the shortest possible route that wouldn't encounter any monsters.

 Immediately after finishing relaying the groups' orders, she began connecting to Bard.

 "Bard-san, sorry.
-I made a slight mistake with your path.
-Please take a detour to the right to avoid the block immediately ahead of you, then head into the hallway leading to the stairs you passed a little ago."
+I made a slight mistake with your route.
+Please take a detour to the right to avoid the block immediately ahead of you, then head into the hallway leading to the stairs you passed a little earlier."

 [Huh?
 Understood.]

-She was thankful that he listened to her, but his crazy obedience to her was scary.
+She was grateful he listened to her, but his uncanny obedience was a little scary.

-He was progressing without encountering any monsters, did he realize that she knew where they were?
+He was advancing without running into any monsters — had he realized she knew where they were?

 (… Whatever.
 Thinking's a pain.
 My brain's fried.
 I wanna puke!)

-A voice from the rescue group brought Ilya back out of her complaining.
+A voice from the transport team pulled Ilya out of her complaining.

-[This is the rescue group.
-We have arrived at the t-junction.]
+[This is the transport team.
+We've arrived at the t-junction.]

 "Understood.
 Do you see the door inside the shop to your left?"